barulicm/gizmo-platform.github.io/src/code/circuit_python/setup.md

 1. Copy the .uf2 file you downloaded to the "RPI-RP2" drive.

    Your device will automatically reboot and reconnect as a new drive called "CIRCUITPY".

+If your Gizmo ever gets stuck in a way that prevents you from saving new Circuit Python code to it or if it stops showing up as the CIRCUITPY drive when you connect it, you may need to re-install the runtime by following the above steps again.

 ## Installing the Mu Editor